RealityETH/reality-eth-monorepo/packages/contracts/README.md

 `$ REALITYETH=RealityETH-3.0 python test.py`

-These tests test the bytecode not the source code, so you need to compile before testing source code changes.
+These tests test the bytecode not the source code, so you need to recompile before testing source code changes.

 ## Deployment